sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1430 - summarizer.md

-TODO: fill this out with a more permenant example. for now seehttps://dev.sensible.so/editor/?d=frances_test_playground&c=summarizer&g=summarizer_lease_8
+TODO: fill this out with a more permanent example. for now see https://dev.sensible.so/editor/?d=frances_test_playground&c=summarizer&g=summarizer_lease_8